 The detailed regulations about non-earned income differ between the legacy benefit system and Universal Credit.
 Specifically, there are differences in the types of unearned income that is taken into account and deducted from a benefits award, and which is disregarded when calculating benefits awards.

 Three important types of unearned income that are treated differently under the legacy benefits system and Universal Credit are:

 - student grants for lone parents

 These are all disregarded under the legacy benefits system yet taken into account under Universal Credit.
 This means that people in receipt of these types of income are likely to be worse off under Universal Credit.

-We carried out case studies using our Benefit and Budgeting Calculator and found that:
+We carried out case studies using our Better Off Calculator and found that: